chapmajs/personal_site/_posts/2023-02-23-Pack-Cleaning.md

 {% linked_image :file => 'startup.jpg', :alt_text => 'KDF11 sign-on' %}

-I brought my utility PC over, an old Lian Li full towner with an AMD Slot A Athlon motherboard.
+I brought my utility PC over, an old Lian Li full tower with an AMD Slot A Athlon motherboard.
 It triple-booted MS-DOS 6.22, Windows 2000, and Linux.
 Here it is booted into Windows 2000:

 {% linked_image :file => 'utility_pc.jpg', :alt_text => 'Utility PC running Windows 2000' %}

 I'd already gotten a [TU58](http://gunkies.org/wiki/TU58_DECtape_II) emulator up and running, and had it talking to my PDP-11/03 setup at home.
 [VTserver](https://minnie.tuhs.org/Programs/Vtserver/) is running in the above picture.
 VTserver is the "**V**irtual **T**ape server" and allows transfer of media images to/from PDP-11 systems over serial.
 Despite the name mentioning tape, VTserver will in fact work with various kinds of disks.

-### RL Drive Cleanup and Testing
+### RL02 Drive Cleanup and Testing

 Before testing packs, we cleaned Sark's RL02 drives.
 The outsides were cleaned with Windex and paper towels, then the pack wells and heads were cleaned.
 This involves powering them up to retract the solenoids that lock the door covering the pack well, powering them off, and cleaning the heads with a lint-free swab saturated with 99% isopropyl alcohol.
 The pack wells were wiped down with Kimwipes and alcohol.
 In the case of Sark's drives, we also had to rotate the head lock plate out of the way: the drives were still locked from their trip to Sark's house from Will Kranz's.